dhruv-mangroliya/CodeEdge/README.md

 #### Back-end Frameworks, Libraries, and Tools

-The back-end of StudyNotion uses various frameworks, libraries, and tools to ensure its functionality and performance, including:
+The back-end of CodeEdge uses various frameworks, libraries, and tools to ensure its functionality and performance, including:

 - **Node.js:** Used as the primary framework for the back-end.
 - **Express.js:** Used as a web application framework, providing a range of features and tools for building web applications.